mpolimeno/sdsu-sage-tutorial-git/about.rst

 About Sage
 ----------

 Sage is a free open source mathematical software system based on the Python programming language.
 Originally created for research into mathematics, it has been evolving into a powerful tool for math education.
-It combines numerous other mathematical software packages using a single interface, using the _`Python <http://www.python.org>` programming language.
+It combines numerous other mathematical software packages with a single interface, using the `Python <http://www.python.org>`_ programming language.
 By learning Sage, you are also learning a lot about Python.

 As an open source project, Sage invites contributions from all of its users.
 This tutorial is one of many sources of information for learning about how to use Sage.
 For more information see the Sage project's  `website <http://www.sagemath.org>`_.